DrugLib.com — Drug Information Portal

 Link to the current ClinicalTrials.gov record.

-Condition(s) targeted: Tuberculosis; AIDS-Related Complex
+Condition(s) targeted: Tuberculosis; AIDS-related Complex

-Intervention: IRPE Anti-Tuberculous Therapy (Drug); Aerosol Interferon-Gamma (Drug); Subcutaneous Interferon-Gamma (Drug)
+Intervention: Aerosol Interferon-Gamma (Drug); Subcutaneous interferon-gamma (Drug)

 Summary